mantidproject/mantid/docs/source/algorithms/ReflectometryBackgroundSubtraction-v1.rst

    #workspace has a background of 2 and a peak of 5 in the 2nd index
    ws = CreateWorkspace(dataX, dataY, NSpec = 5)

-   ws_bkg_subtr = ReflectometryBackgroundSubtraction(ws, InputWorkspaceIndexSet = "0,1,3,4", SubtractionMethod = "Polynomial", DegreeOfPolynomial = 0)
+   ws_bkg_subtr = ReflectometryBackgroundSubtraction(ws, InputWorkspaceIndexSet = "0,1,3,4", BackgroundCalculationMethod = "Polynomial", DegreeOfPolynomial = 0)

    Y = ws.readY(2)[0]
    print('Peak height with background: {}'.format(Y))